-Google AI to make phone calls for users
+Google AI to make phone calls for you

 Pre-recorded demonstrations played back to the audience featured the software first booking a haircut and then making a restaurant reservation by speaking to two human employees.

-One of the cases involved the Google Assistant virtual helper coping with a worker who seemed confused by straight-forward questions.
+One of the cases involved Google Assistant coping with a worker who seemed confused by straightforward questions.

+The computer-generated voice sounded much more natural than the virtual helper had done in the past and included "ums" and other sounds typically produced in human speech.

 At no point did it identify itself as a machine.